ogema/ogema/src/core/ref-impl/frameworkadministration/src/main/resources/org/ogema/frameworkadministration/gui/libs/angular-tree-control/README.md

 - `treecontrol` : the treeview element.
 - element content : the template to evaluate against each node (and the parent scope of the tree) for the node label.
-- `tree-model` : the tree data on the `$scope`.
+- `tree-model` : [Node|Array[Node]] the tree data on the `$scope`.
 This can be an array of nodes or a single node.
+- `selected-node` : [Node], used when `multiSelection=false`.
+Binding for the selected node in the tree.
+Updating this value updates the selection displayed in the tree.
+Selecting a node in the tree will update this value.
+- `selected-nodes` : [Array[Node]], used when `multiSelection=true`.
+Binding for the selected nodes in the tree.
+Updating this value updates the selection displayed in the tree.
+Selecting a node in the tree will update this value.
+- `expanded-nodes` : [Array[Node]] binding for the expanded nodes in the tree.
+Updating this value updates the nodes that are expanded in the tree.
+- `on-selection` : `(node, selected)` callback called whenever selecting a node in the tree.
+The callback expression can use the selected node (`node`) and a boolean which indicates if the node was selected or deselected (`selected`).
+- `on-node-toggle` : `(node, expanded)` callback called whenever a node expands or collapses in the tree.
+The callback expression can use the toggled node (`node`) and a boolean which indicates expansion or collapse (`expanded`).
 - `options` : different options to customize the tree control.
+  - `multiSelection` : [Boolean] enable multiple nodes selection in the tree.
   - `nodeChildren` : the name of the property of each node that holds the node children.
 Defaults to 'children'.
   - `dirSelectable` : are directories (nodes with children) selectable?
 If not, clicking on the dir label will expand and contact the dir.
 Defaults to `true`.
+  - `allowDeselect` : are nodes deselectable?
+If not, clicking on the label will not deselect node.
+Defaults to `true`.
   - `equality` : the function used to determine equality between old nodes and new ones when checking whether a replacement node should be expanded and/or marked as selected.
 Defaults to a function which uses `angular.equals()` on everything except the property indicated in `nodeChildren`.
   - `isLeaf` : function (node) -> boolean used to determine if a node is a leaf or branch.
 The default function checks for existence of children of the node to determine leaf or branch.
-  - `defaultExpanded` : array[node] - an array of nodes to be expanded in the tree by default
   - `injectClasses` : allows to inject additional CSS classes into the tree DOM
     - `ul` : inject classes into the ul elements
     - `li` : inject classes into the li elements
     - `liSelected` : inject classes into the li elements only when the node is selected
-    - `iExpanded` : inhect classes into the 'i' element for the expanded nodes
+    - `iExpanded` : inject classes into the 'i' element for the expanded nodes
-    - `iCollapsed` : inhect classes into the 'i' element for the collapsed nodes
+    - `iCollapsed` : inject classes into the 'i' element for the collapsed nodes
-    - `iLeaf` : inhect classes into the 'i' element for leaf nodes
+    - `iLeaf` : inject classes into the 'i' element for leaf nodes
-    - `label` : inhect classes into the div element around the label
+    - `label` : inhject classes into the div element around the label
-    - `labelSelected` : inhect classes into the div element around the label only when the node is selected
+    - `labelSelected` : inject classes into the div element around the label only when the node is selected
-- `on-selection` : function to call on the current `$scope` on node selection.
-- `selected-node` : parameter on the `$scope` to update with the current selection.
-- `order-by` : value for ng-repeat to use for ording sibling nodes
+- `order-by` : value for ng-repeat to use for ordering sibling nodes
 - `reverse-order` : whether or not to reverse the ordering of sibling nodes based on the value of `order-by`
+- `filter-expression` : value for ng-repeat to use for filtering the sibling nodes
+- `filter-comparator` : value for ng-repeat to use for comparing nodes with the filter expression

 ### The tree labels